HighlanderLab/PedigreeToolsF90/README.md

 ```

-## In the pedigree is NOT considered valid and has serious errors it will give next file to continue cleaning:
+## If the pedigree is NOT considered valid and has serious errors it will give next file to continue cleaning:
 ```
 kosaraju_in.txt
 ```